MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 *Note: it goes without saying that you should use anything here at your own risk, I guarantee nothing and am just sharing how I build out my setup/what worked for me.*

  ### A couple of assumptions

 A couple of items just to illustrate how I approached this project:

+* I built everthing on devices running Ubuntu, which implies that everything here "should" work on any debian distro and on Linux in general.
+Outside of that, just know that you'll probably run into some issues.
 * I took the approach of *"how would I build out something to support a minimally viable product for some sort of edge deployment/project at work?"*.
 Meaning cloud back-up, shared storage, secure certificates/encrypted connections and the like.
 Meaning: when this gets to a point where it seems rather over-engineered for a homelab, well, that was the point.
 I.e., it might get to be production production, but it should get close.
 * Everything here is based on building out a high availability cluster, i.e., one with at least three server nodes.
 I used small *"Intel NUC like"* Beelink SER5 Machines I picked up for $230/each on Amazon, 6C/12, 64GB of RAM, 2 TB NVME.
 I think they're a great deal price to performance wise, they made me question why I spent almost double for a 12th gen Intel NUC.
 * I use traefik for the ingress and letsencrypt to generate secure certs to make sure all of my connections are secure.